marcanuy/simpleit.rocks/about.md

   technologies instead of depending on each different documentation system and style.

-- Sharing experience and knowledge in a simple.
+- Sharing experience and knowledge in a clear, concise way.

 - Practicing English, my mother tongue is Spanish so any comments about any error in spelling is more than welcome.